science-en-poche/yelandur/API.md

 experiments.
 In that case, not providing authentication will return a `401`, and querying a profile you don't have access to will return a `403`.
 If the requested profile doesn't exist, a `404` is returned, before any other error.
-So for a user who has access to the request profile (it is in one of his experiments), a `GET` with `access=private` returns something like:
+So for a user who has access to the requested profile (it is in one of his experiments), a `GET` with `access=private` returns something like: